Tommy Fleming (musician): Career

 When Fleming was asked how he would describe his genre of music he confessed that it is not opera nor rock 'n' roll.
 He said that he is just "very traditional and likes a song with a good story".
 When he is touring, he is accompanied by David Hayes, who plays piano and keyboard.
 Hayes produces Fleming's albums and is the musical director of his shows.
 Fleming's first solo effort after leaving De Dannan, Different Side of Life, was released in 1996.

 In 1998, Fleming released Restless Spirit.
-In early 1998 while on the promotional tour for this album he was almost killed in a car accident returning to his native Sligo.
+In early 1998 while on the promotional tour for this album he was almost killed in a car accident returning to his native County Sligo.
 He escaped from the burning car with a broken neck which put his career in jeopardy.
 He ended up wearing a cranial halo for three months.
 After this incident Fleming was told there was a chance he might not be able to walk again.
 The woman who rescued Fleming at the time was his wife Tina.
 Fleming said "She took over my management and helped steer me in the right direction".

 Sand & Water and The Contender were the two albums that followed Restless Spirit.
 The Contender brought Fleming back to the roots of traditional Irish music.
 The continued successes of his albums throughout 2000 and 2001 would lead to his first tour of Japan.